What Is Needed for a Salty Dawg Rally?

 - Understand the medical requirements of your crew

-- Practice and become proficient with all equipment on board such as: radar, chart plotters, SSB, sat phone
+- Practice and become proficient with all equipment on board such as: radar, chart plotters, AIS, SSB, sat phone

 - Check keel bolts and keel attachment thoroughly